Anatomy of a Digital Bubble: Lessons Learned from the NFT and Metaverse Frenzy: Introduction

-Digital item marketplaces fostered by the metaverse and NFT are currently subject to lax regulations or left as a grey zone \cite{EU_2023, Kumar_McLaughlim_Xie_Nicolet-Serra_Muller_Rigg, SEC_NFT}.
+Digital item marketplaces fostered by the metaverse and NFT are currently subject to lax or ill-defined regulations \cite{EU_2023, Kumar_McLaughlim_Xie_Nicolet-Serra_Muller_Rigg, SEC_NFT}.
 However, our results highlight significant financial risk to new market entrants, who may have been lured by the promise of riches, when the situation was markedly unstable.
 These new market entrants may not have had enough information to make rational or well-informed decisions.
 This result echoes the negative impact of the frenzy surrounding blockchain technology \cite{Cheng_Franco_Jiang_Lin_2019} and emphasizes the need for establishing appropriate standards of business conduct and improving user awareness, for example, through education or mandatory risk disclosure.